Xeks4237/NV-GOD/README.md

 ---

-## Future Features which I plan to make:
+## Future Features which I plan to make

 1. a Plugin to easily manage old versions of NV-GOD and your own Configs through git in UI screen :3 (Optional if you want)